 At the end of September, the Planetside dev team downed tools on new vehicles and whatnot and instead dedicated all of their staff to OMFG: Operation Make Faster Game.
 Following a four-hour update process in the dead of last night, you can now take advantage of the first framerate fruits of their efforts.

-Ever since I was a tiny child, MMO’s have been been the backbone of my gaming habits.
+Ever since I was a tiny child, I've had a love affair with an MMORPG.
 With huge open worlds, populated with thousands of players, each day would be laced with adventure.
 Some were short-lived affairs, while others earned months if not years of my attention.
-From Runescape, through to World of Warcraft, to more complicated fare like Eve Online - MMOs remain my preferred way to play.
+From Runescape, through to World of Warcraft, to more complicated fare like Eve Online - MMORPGs remain my preferred way to play.

 “Overall we're running faster across all our hardware test cases, in some cases with up to a 30% increase in framerate, and we're not even done yet," said creative director Matt Higby.
 “We know everyone here is anxious for news so we wanted to share some tentative dates of when we expect to have some of these efforts released to you guys."